Nateshbv/Nateshbv.github.io/about.md

 ## Teaching Experience

 - Currently working as an Assistant Professor in the Department of Computer Science and Engineering, Indian Institute of Information Technology Raichur, Karnataka, India ( Oct, 2023-Present).
--Worked as Assistant Professor in the Department of Data Science and Computer Applications, MIT, MAHE University, Manipal, Udupi, India  (Nov, 2022 to July 2023).
+- Worked as Assistant Professor in the Department of Data Science and Computer Applications, MIT, MAHE University, Manipal, Udupi, India  (Nov, 2022 to July 2023).
--Worked as Teaching Assistant in the Department of Information Technology, NITK, Surathkal, Mangalore, Karnataka, India  (July, 2016 - May,2021).
+- Worked as Teaching Assistant in the Department of Information Technology, NITK, Surathkal, Mangalore, Karnataka, India  (July, 2016 - May,2021).
--Worked as Assistant Professor in the Department of Computer Science, Rajeev Institute of  Technology, Hassan, Karnataka, India (July, 2014 - June, 2016).
+- Worked as Assistant Professor in the Department of Computer Science, Rajeev Institute of  Technology, Hassan, Karnataka, India (July, 2014 -June, 2016).

 ---

 ## Achievements

 - Recipient of the "Visvesvaraya Ph.D.
 Fellowship from the Ministry of Electronics & Information Technology (MeitY)," Government of India (2016-2021).
 -Received Best Paper Award for the Paper "Fog-based Video Surveillance System for Smart City Applications," Presented at the 8th International Conference on Frontiers of Intelligent Computing: Theory and Apps.
 (FICTA 2020), NITK, Surathkal.

--Awarded Gold Medal for securing Second Rank in M.Tech (Computer Network Engineering) from "The National Institute of Engineering" Mysore.
+- Awarded Gold Medal for securing Second Rank in M.Tech (Computer Network Engineering) from "The National Institute of Engineering" Mysore.
--Qualified GATE-2012 and received a scholarship for Post Graduation from MHRD, Government of India, (2012-2014).-
+- Qualified GATE-2012 and received a scholarship for Post Graduation from MHRD, Government of India, (2012-2014).-
 ---

 ## Hobbies